sympathist (s) (noun)

 To share a compassion for another person's thoughts, feelings, and experiences: Sally sympathized with her friend Mary when Mary's boyfriend decided to quit their relationship.

 Relating to the sympathetic part of the autonomic nervous system and the medulla of the adrenal gland, as the postganglionic neurons: A decreased sympathoadrenal response can cause unawareness due to the reduced level of blood glucose or hypoglycaemia.

 ; sympathoblastomas, sympathoblastomata; sympathicoblastomas, sympathicoblastomata (pl)

 A neuroblastoma arising in one of the ganglia of the sympathetic nervous system: A sympathoblastoma is a sarcoma or tumor of the nervous system that can be detected as small, usually hard bumps above a tendon or in the capsules that enclose joints.

-A single cell of the kind referred to collectively as sympathogonia or primitive cells of the sympathetic nervous system.
+A single cell of the kind referred to collectively as sympathogonia: Sympathogones are the undifferentiated embryonic cells that grow into sympathetic cells of the nervous system.

 sympathogonioma, neuroblastoma (s) (noun)